 The rule you actually need

 Once you frame it that way, the implementation falls out.
-We landed on GNU stow with three non-obvious constraints:
+I landed on GNU stow with three non-obvious constraints:

 - The stow package layout mirrors